Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/7-linux-booting-debug.md

     finishes, the `root@xilinx-zc702-2020_2:~#` prompt appears.
 Enter the login and password as root when prompted.

-4. Check the board IP address connectivity as described in [Booting Linux Using JTAG Mode](#booting-linux-using-jtag-mode).
+4. Check the board IP address connectivity as described in [Booting Linux in JTAG Mode](#booting-linux-in-jtag-mode).

 See the [next chapter](./8-custom-ip-driver-linux.md) for creating custom IP and device drivers for Linux.